isht7/pytorch-deeplab-resnet/README.md

 # pytorch-deeplab-resnet
 [DeepLab resnet](https://arxiv.org/abs/1606.00915) model implementation in pytorch.

 The architecture of deepLab-ResNet has been replicated exactly as it is from the caffe implementation.
-This architecture calculates losses on multiple scales(1x, 0.75x,0.5x).
+This architecture calculates losses on multiple scales ( 1x, 0.75x, 0.5x ).
 Loss is calculated individually over these 3 scales.
 In addition to these 3 losses, one more loss is calculated after merging the output score maps on the 3 aforementioned scales.
 # Usage
 ### Replicating caffe performance
 To convert the caffemodel released by [authors](https://arxiv.org/abs/1606.00915), download the deeplab-resnet caffemodel (`train_iter_20000.caffemodel`) pretrained on VOC into the data folder.
 After that, run